Daisy Bloom Filters: Introduction

+where $S$ is sampled with respect to $\calP_n$ and the queries are sampled with respect to $\calQ$. \end{theorem}

-In terms of the lower bound, previous approaches for filters~\cite{carter1978exact,dietzfelbinger2008succinct} show that there exists a set $S \subseteq U$ of size $n$ for which the filter needs to use $n\log_2(1/F)-O(1)$ bits.
+Previous approaches for filter lower bounds show that there exists a set $S \subseteq U$ of size $n$ for which the filter needs to use $n\log_2(1/\eps)-O(1)$ bits~\cite{carter1978exact,dietzfelbinger2008succinct}.
 This type of lower bound is still true in our model but it does not necessarily say anything meaningful, since the bad set $S$ could be sampled in $\calP_n$ with a negligible probability.
+Indeed, if we were to ignore the input distribution, then we would not be able to beat the worst input distribution and, in particular, we would need to use at least $\sup_{\calP} \LB(\calP_n, \calQ, \eps) = \LB(\calQ_n, \calQ, \eps) = n \log(1/\eps)$ bits in expectation, where $\calQ_n$ denotes a distribution over $n$ independent draws from $\calQ$.

 In our model, it is therefore more natural to lower bound the \emph{expected} size of the filter over the randomness of the input set.
-We show that this lower bound holds even when the filter has false positive rate at most $F$ for all but an unlikely collection of possible input sets (see Theorem~\ref{thm:lb}).
+Finally, we remark that the full lower bound we prove is slightly stronger in that it holds for all but an unlikely collection of possible input sets, i.e. we only require that $A(S)$ is a $(\calQ,\eps)$-filter for $S \in \calT$ where $\calT \subseteq \mathbb{P}(U)$ and $\Prr{\calP_n}{S \not\in \calT} \le \frac{1}{\log u}$ (see Thm.~\ref{thm:lb}).

+\subparagraph*{The space-efficient filter.} We also show a filter design that asymptotically matches our space lower bound and executes operations in constant time in the worst case: